 Can the Statute of Limitations on debt affect your credit score?

 Yes, your credit score can be affected even if the SOL in debt is no longer valid.
 Any debt you owe will appear on your credit report.
 If you can’t make payments, those debts can stay on your credit reports for as long as 7 years, impacting your credit score negatively.
 As a result, it can be quite taxing while obtaining a new credit card, home loan, or to take a car on a lease, and if isn’t approved, then the interest rates could be high on your future loans.

 What kinds of debts can get you arrested?

 Yes, there are 2 types of debt for which the failure to pay could imprison a person.

 - Failure to pay child support

 If a person is unsuccessful in paying taxes, it can make him/her land in jail.
-The same thing implies for neglecting child support payments.
-Failing to do so can be considered contempt of court and can result in imprisonment for up to 6 months.
-There can also be fines for each violation in addition to the fees taken by attorneys and court costs.
+The same thing implies neglecting child support payments.
+Failure to do so can be considered contempt of court and can result in imprisonment for up to 6 months.
+There can also be fines for each violation in addition to fees taken from attorneys and court costs.